err0r500/k8s-practice/configuration/config-map.md

         mountPath: "/config"
         readOnly: true
   volumes:
-    # You set volumes at the Pod level, then mount them into containers inside that Pod
     - name: config
       configMap:
         name: game-demo # Provide the name of the ConfigMap you want to mount.